-Load speed has long been a factor, websites with a load time of 8 seconds or more receive the least traffic and usually have the highest bounce rate.
+Load speed has long been a factor.
+Websites with a load time of 8 seconds or more receive the least traffic and usually have the highest bounce rate.
 Today’s users expect to wait no more than a whopping 2-3 seconds.
 The importance of speed, especially on mobile devices has grown.
-AMP renders content virtually instantly from the perspective of the user, so 2017 seems set to see AMP gain more favouritism as it adopts a content-first approach and ultimately improves the user experience.
+AMP renders content virtually instantly from the perspective of the user.
+2017 seems set to see AMP gain more favouritism as it adopts a content-first approach and ultimately improves the user experience.

 UX & SEO Fuse Tighter

-Fast loading speeds are not the only thing users expect these days, navigation should be simple, and answers easy to find, with brands expected to portray a consistent message across all devices.
+Fast loading speeds are not the only thing users expect these days.
+Navigation should be simple, and answers easy to find.
+Brands are expected to portray a consistent message across all devices.
 User experience is high on Google’s agenda.

-User Experience Optimisation (UEO) has been, to some degree, entwined with SEO, but as we move into 2017 we’re likely to see more emphasis on the user experience – particularly when it comes to mobile devices.
+User Experience Optimisation (UEO) has been, to some degree, entwined with SEO.
+However, as we move into 2017 we’re likely to see more emphasis on the user experience.
+Particularly when it comes to mobile devices.

-Google will continue to favour fast loading, mobile optimised websites, with good UX indicators such as low bounce rates and high average time on page.
+Google will continue to favour fast loading, mobile optimised websites, with good UX indicators.
+UX indicators include aspects like low bounce rates and high average time on page.
 As already mentioned, AMP is yet another sign that this trend will continue.

 In order to stay at the top in 2017 and beyond, invest in UX.
 Whether it takes a couple of tweaks or a complete rebuild to a responsive design, it will be essential to take the steps necessary to improve your website’s speed and navigation to provide the best user experience possible.
-When users are happy, they engage further with your website, reducing bounce rate, increasing page views and hopefully visiting the site again.
+When users are happy, they engage further with your website.
+This reduces bounce rate, increases page views and hopefully results in more site visits.